timebertt/thesis-controller-sharding/content/20-background.md

 All API objects contain common metadata (`apiVersion`, `kind`, `metadata`) describing general object information.
 `apiVersion` and `kind` fully identify the object's type in a given API group and the version it is described in (`GroupVersionKind`).
-This allows clients to discover the corresponding API endpoint from the content of the object itself.
 The `metadata` section contains the object's identifying `name` along with user-defined key-value pairs as `labels` and `annotations`.
 Labels are used for filtering and grouping API objects by certain attributes, while annotations allow adding arbitrary information.
 API objects are grouped by user-created namespaces (specified in `metadata.namespace`), if the respective type is namespace-scoped.